utsavkarkee/photosync/docs/docs/features/libraries.md

 - Are the permissions set correctly?
 - Make sure you are using forward slashes (`/`) and not backward slashes.

-To validate that Immich can reach your external library, start a shell inside the container.
+To validate that  Photosync  can reach your external library, start a shell inside the container.
 Run `docker exec -it immich_server bash` to a bash shell.
 If your import path is `/data/import/photos`, check it with `ls /data/import/photos`.
 Do the same check for the same in any microservices containers.

 ### Exclusion Patterns

 By default, all files in the import paths will be added to the library.
 If there are files that should not be added, exclusion patterns can be used to exclude them.
 Exclusion patterns are glob patterns are matched against the full file path.
 If a file matches an exclusion pattern, it will not be added to the library.
 Exclusion patterns can be added in the Scan Settings page for each library.
-Under the hood, Immich uses the [glob](https://www.npmjs.com/package/glob) package to match patterns, so please refer to [their documentation](https://github.com/isaacs/node-glob#glob-primer) to see what patterns are supported.
+Under the hood,  Photosync  uses the [glob](https://www.npmjs.com/package/glob) package to match patterns, so please refer to [their documentation](https://github.com/isaacs/node-glob#glob-primer) to see what patterns are supported.

 Some basic examples: